ihr-it-projekt/DayZModsInfo/RealEstate/Readme.md

             "isHouseAlarm": 0, // Never touch this value.
 It is needed internally "isHouseInventory": 0, // Never touch this value.
 It is needed internally "isSpawnPoint": 0,  // Never touch this value.
-It is needed internally "isLockSystem": 1, // Never touch this value.
+It is needed internally "isLockSystem": 0, // Never touch this value.
 It is needed internally "isKeySpawnPoint": 0, // Never touch this value.
+It is needed internally "isStopDisappearing": 0, // Never touch this value.
 It is needed internally "message": "", // Never touch this value.
 It is needed internally "level": 0 // Never touch this value.
 It is needed internally },